A version of this article was first published here in March 2022

 Email marketing in practice

-For small businesses that don’t have huge followings online or the resources to pay for prime advertising space, email marketing is a great way to create more sales by either:
+For small businesses that don’t have huge followings online or the resources to pay for prime advertising space, email marketing is a great way to create more sales for an ecommerce store by either:

 - improving relationships with existing customers who’ve already purchased from your site or signed up to your emails.